-A person may contract HPV from oral sex, vaginal sex, or anal sex.
+Genital warts are caused by HPV.
+A person can contract HPV from skin-to-skin contact during oral sex, vaginal sex, or anal sex.
 Genital warts may not develop until weeks or months after infection.
 Rarely, genital warts can pass from mother to child during vaginal birth.

-The HPV vaccination can prevent HPV infection and the development of genital warts.
-You must be vaccinated before beginning sexual activity, and the vaccination must include protection against the HPV strains that cause genital warts.
-Some HPV vaccines only protect against the high-risk cancer-causing strains of HPV, which can also cause genital warts.
+To protect against genital warts, the vaccination must include protection against the HPV strains that cause genital warts.
+Gardasil 9 provides this protection.
+Some HPV vaccines only protect against the high-risk cancer-causing strains of HPV, which may or may not cause genital warts.